bogdanzarioiu/Readahad_PrivacyPolicy/README.md

 **6. Children's Personal Information**

-Users of Readahad must be at least 13 years old.
 We do not knowingly collect personal information from children.
-If we learn that we have collected personal information from a child, we will take all reasonable steps to delete it as soon as possible.
-If you become aware that a child has provided personal information to us, please contact us at the contact information below.

 **7. How Long We Keep Your Personal Information**